Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Scenario Definitions

 The first simulation is the HAH Benchmark.
 This scenario does not simulate quantum circuits.
 Instead, it compares the two classical teams (2C, 3C) against rule-based proxy functions that model perfect, entanglement-assisted classical adaptation (see Sec.
 2.3.3 of the main text).

 The second scenario is the Ideal (Noise-Free) Circuit Simulation.
 This simulation uses the Qiskit Aer simulator with no noise model.
-It simulates the "Pure Measurement" strategy, establishing the baseline quantum advantage from the circuits alone.
+It simulates the ``Pure Measurement'' strategy, establishing the baseline entanglement-induced coordination signature generated by the circuits alone.

 The third scenario is the Standard Noise Model (SNM) Simulation.
 This uses the same logic as the ideal simulation but injects three different standard noise models from Qiskit Aer.
 These include depolarizing noise, amplitude damping noise, and bit-flip noise, each applied with a 5\% error rate.